-Contemplative psychotherapy invites you to slow down, to feel into moment-to-moment sensations and thoughts, and to examine what is the truth of experience.
+Psychotherapy invites you to slow down, to feel into moment-to-moment sensations and thoughts, and to examine what is the truth of experience.
 It is my position that the key to satisfaction and the end of suffering is in acceptance rather than resistance; that it is more a matter of noticing what is right than one of noticing what is wrong.
 Yet, most of us have an extremely hard time letting go of our critical self or of personalizing our suffering.
 I've spent my clinical career integrating Eastern Buddhist psychology with Western psychological theory.
 My interest stems from the fact that insight alone does not produce the change that people are seeking when they enter therapy.
 What supports the necessary shift is awareness which is cultivated through heartfelt presence and mindfulness--two qualities that are learned through the practice of sitting with yourself and watching your moment-to-moment experiencing.
-Therefore, this practice of mindfulness is cultivated in our work together; it is used along with a more traditional exploration of the origin of the "symptom" (or our suffering) whether that be eating difficulties, intimacy struggles, anxiety, depression, creative blocks or other areas of your life in which you feel stuck.
+Therefore, this practice of mindfulness is cultivated in our work together; it is used along with a more traditional exploration of the origin of the "symptom" (or our suffering) whether the symptom is anxiety, relationship or intimacy difficulties, depression, a life cycle transition or any other area of your life in which you feel stuck.

 In our work together, we will practice a soft, mindful opening (learning to use the breath as an anchor to staying with the present moment); we will observe what you are feeling.
 Experiencing a feeling means that you disconnect from the thoughts supporting a feeling (again this requires mindfulness--which is learning to be present to whatever arises in the moment without judgment) and enter into an embodied awareness of the moment without attachment.
 Have you ever tried this?
 Once you do, you will notice that openness or awareness is much bigger and stronger than anything causing you to be anxious or unable to act.
 This discovery puts you in touch with your capacity for strength, kindness, stability and understanding.
 As you allow yourself to acknowledge, allow and open to your embodied experience you learn to have a fresh, warm, friendly encounter with "this" - right here, right now!
 In Buddhist philosophy and psychology this is called "the great medicine"--this ability to flow with whatever arises.
 In order to achieve this end to suffering, one must practice training the mind to be less reactive, and that's what we will do together!
 It's not easy but it is well worth the investment of time and practice to learn to live more fully awake despite difficult circumstances.